Amil: Career

-Later career

 In 2005, Amil temporarily re-formed "Major Coinz" and released songs on the mixtape circuit including the single "Glamorous Life" which was featured on MTV's Mixtape Monday.

-In a 2006 interview, when asked whether female MCs are forced to meet standards that male MCs are not, she said: "Oh, yeah.
-Definitely.
-You have to be picture-perfect and you have to meet the standards of the perfect woman.
-That's unreal to me.
-Real women do not have plastic-looking bodies.
-The average woman is not a size 0.
-You can do what you have to do to keep yourself looking like that or you could just be you.
-Me, I choose to just be me."
-She went on to say that she holds no grudges against her former labelmates, though she has no communication with them.

 In 2008, Amil released mixtapes titled Az Iz and Amil Returns: The Lost Classics Edition, delivering lyrically with songs such as the emotional "Tears of a Teenage Mother" and the Caribbean vibed "Don't Worry".

-In August 2011, Amil spoke out through Vibe Magazine and gave the following statement about Jay-Z: "I haven't spoken to Jay in years but I really wish I could talk to him because that would just really bring closure to me.
-But he knows I love him.
-People think there was bad blood between us, but there never was any bad blood.
-Things happen and I wasn't ready for where my career was going at that time.
-It was really overwhelming."

-Amil released a new song called "Stop" in July 2012.
+Amil released the song "Stop" in July 2012.
 The song was intended to promote the rapper's unreleased mixtape, A Time to Kill.
 Amil released the song "Remember" in 2014.
 It was also intended to promote a mixtape titled Another Moment in Life, which remains unreleased.